jatupan1989/boomjum1989/Finding-rules-required-to-make-[www.example.com]-work.md

 Yeah, sometimes it can be difficult.
-Geeky users will usually be able to figure the minimum set of whitelist rules for a site to work properly.
-But for non-geeky users, this might be a challenge, and even a reason to give-up on using a script blocker.
+Advanced users will usually be able to figure the minimum set of whitelist rules for a site to work properly.
+But for novice users, this might be a challenge, and even a reason to give-up on using a script blocker.

-I tried to mitigate this by allowing users to exchange "recipes" through HTTPSB's *Rule manager*, and thus enabling more geeky users to help less geeky users.
+I tried to mitigate this by allowing users to exchange "recipes" through HTTPSB's *Rule manager*, and thus enabling advanced users to help novice users.

 I am trying to figure the best place to have a repository of well crafted recipes, and as of now, this is in [Recipes (web site scoped)](/gorhill/httpswitchboard/wiki/Recipes-%28web-site-scoped%29).